hep-mirrors/sherpa/Manual/source/manual/command-line-options.rst

 .. option:: --me-generators, -m <generators>

    Set the matrix element generator list to ``<generators>``, see :REF:`ME_GENERATORS`.
-If you specify more than on generator, use the YAML sequence syntax, e.g. :option:`-m '[Amegic, Comix]'`.
+If you specify more than one generator, use the YAML sequence syntax, e.g. :option:`-m '[Amegic, Comix]'`.

 .. option:: --mi-handler, -M <handler>